dirkakrid/interview-address-book-frontend/README.md

 # Address Book Coding Exercise

 ## Goals and Expectations
 The goal of this exercise is to implement functionality for an address book.
 It should take about an hour or so.
+Please do not share your solution publicly.

 Here is what we expect:

 - Implement a page that displays the list of contacts available
 - Implement "add a contact" to address book functionality